Citroën: Geographic expansion

 In the meantime Citroën expanded into many new global markets.
 Beyond existing manufacturing plants in Argentina, Chile, Vietnam, and Yugoslavia, it added Iran, Greece, Romania, and China.

 In the late 1970s, the firm developed a small car for production in Romania known as the Oltcit, which it sold in Western Europe as the Citroën Axel.
 That joint venture has now ended, but a new one between PSA and Toyota is now producing cars like the Citroën C1 in the Czech Republic.

 The China joint venture began selling cars in 1984 and building them in 1994.
-The current range of family cars there includes the C3 and Xsara and locally designed cars like the Fukang and Elysée models.
-The brand has recently increased its Chinese sales by 30%, amid overall market growth of 11%, and ranks highest in the 2014 customer satisfaction survey by JD Power in China.
+The range of family cars there included the C3 and Xsara and locally designed cars like the Fukang and Elysée models.
+By 2014 the brand had increased its Chinese sales by 30%, amid overall market growth of 11%, and ranked highest in China's 2014 JD Power satisfaction survey.

 Citroën is a global brand, except in North America, where the company has not returned since the SM was effectively banned in 1974 for not meeting U.S. National Highway Traffic Safety Administration (NHTSA) bumper height regulations.

+In 2015, the Spanish National Commission on Markets and Competition fined Automóviles Citroën España, S.A with over 14 million euros because it operated a cartel with other car builders and sellers controlling 91% of the Spanish market between 2006 and 2013.

+They shared information about sales and repairs anti-competitively.